Skip to main content

 Georges Bizet - L’ Arlésienne, Suite No. 1

-In 1872 Bizet wrote the stage music for a work of love and tragedy in rural Provence, written by Alphonse Daudet.
-Based on a true story, he refers to two brothers: Fréderi, who is in love with a girl from Arles, and L’Innocent, his mentally retarded brother, who miraculously regains his intelligence after his brother's death.
+In 1872, Georges Bizet composed the incidental music for L’Arlésienne, a drama of love and tragedy set in rural Provence, written by Alphonse Daudet and inspired by a true story.
+The plot revolves around two brothers: Frédéri, consumed by his obsessive love for a girl from Arles, and L’Innocent, his mentally impaired younger brother, who mysteriously regains clarity of mind only after Frédéri’s tragic death.

 Movements: